ansible-collections/netapp.ontap/README.md

   - na_ontap_volume - `tiering_minimum_cooling_days` to specify how many days must pass before inactive data in a volume using the Auto or Snapshot-Only policy is considered cold and eligible for tiering.

 ### Bug Fixes
+  - na_ontap_aggregate - Fixed KeyError on unmount_volumes when offlining a volume if option is not set.
+  - na_ontap_aggregate - Report an error when attempting to change snaplock_type.
   - na_ontap_igroup - `force_remove_initiator` option was ignored when removing initiators from existing igroup.
   - na_ontap_security_certificates - `intermediate_certificates` option was ignored.
   - na_ontap_user - Fixed lock state is not set if password is not changed.